-Consuming plant-based foods deliver loads of fiber, anti-oxidants, potential natural anti-cancer agents (insoluble fiber), cholesterol reducers and blood-clot blockers, plus essential minerals.
+Consuming plant-based foods deliver loads of fibre, anti-oxidants, potential natural anti-cancer agents (insoluble fibre), cholesterol reducers and blood-clot blockers, plus essential minerals.
 This is likely one reason why people suffer much less from heart attacks, strokes, diabetes, dementia, and cancer than people living in any other places on the earth.
 Also, these types of foods lower inflammation, as we know inflammation is the root cause of most diseases.

 The 80% rule:- People from Okinawa says, stop eating when you are 80% full.
 The secrete of living to be 100 is lies in between ‘enough’ and ‘too much’.

 “Spending time in nature lower stress, reducing inflammation and working in mud/soil will increase the immune system.
 Hence, they can lead a long and healthy life.”